Catriona Harper. MBACP

 Counselling makes an invaluable contribution to the mental health of the nation and it's vital that access to counselling and psychotherapy can continue throughout this outbreak.

-I am now offering Skype /Zoom and telephone sessions.
+At the moment I am only offering Skype /Zoom and telephone sessions.

 I would urge all my clients to look at the NHS guidance on coronavirus for general information about the virus, what you can be doing to prevent the spread of the virus and what to do if you are worried that you might have symptoms.

 As a member of the British Association for Counselling and Psychotherapy (BACP), I follow their guidelines and will be directed by them.

 Cognitive Behavioural Therapy (CBT) is a talking therapy which research has shown to be effective in the treatment of a wide range of difficulties.